Jeddah International Airport (closed 1981): Rising congestion

-In 1979, the third city was upgraded to accommodate 30,000 pilgrims arriving from the airport, including sped up arrival procedures and measures.
+With their primary headquarters based within the airport, Saudia's rapid growth conflicted with the planned closure of the airport.
+As a result, the last major and drastic upgrades took place in 1979 to extend the airport's operating capacity, while the maintenance center was to remain after closure.
 An asphalt runway numbered 15L/33R was constructed to alleviate traffic on the two existing runways.
 Subsequently, the original 15/33 runway was merged within the apron.
 The airport was also expanded towards the Al-Sharafiya neighbourhood, with an additional eastern apron being built.
-Gradually, Jeddah International Airport became the busiest communications centre in the Middle East.
+As a result, Jeddah International Airport was coined as the busiest communications centre in the Middle East.
+Also in the year, a fifth floor was added to the eight buildings, along with a total installation of 30 electric lifts.
+The resulting complex was able to accommodate 30,000 pilgrims arriving from the airport, using newly implemented arrival procedures and measures.

-On 16 January 1979, the airport and the city faced 3 inches of rain in an hour, which led to flooding.
-On 17 January, the weather report was canceled due to the weather conditions of the airport, and that forecasts were obtained through offices there.
 Air France had a facility at Jeddah International Airport for its international operations.